mananmadani/SpendTrail/README.md

 - 🌙 **PWA Support** - Install as app on any device
 - 📱 **Fully Responsive** - Works perfectly on mobile, tablet, and desktop
 - ⚡ **Offline Support** - Works without internet connection
+- ⏰ **Smart Sorting** - Transactions sorted by date first, then time

 ## 🚀 Quick Start